The Most Comprehensive Data Protection Solution

 - Wargaming for Chief Information Security Officers

-- Eugene Kaspersky, Chairman and Chief Executive Officer of Kaspersky Lab
+- Eugene Kaspersky, Founder and Chief Executive Officer of Kaspersky Lab

 33. Security Focus

-A technical community for security professionals, Security Focus provides technical updates and technical papers related to newly discovered vulnerabilities in addition to discussions on more general security subject matter, such as penetation testing.
+A technical community for security professionals, Security Focus provides technical updates and technical papers related to newly discovered vulnerabilities in addition to discussions, solutions, and detailed reference information.

 The Index of Cyber Security is an independent public service effort co-published by Dan Geer, a computer security analyst and risk management specialist, and Mukul Pareek, a risk professional who has worked extensively in audit, advisory and risk management.
 The Index of Cyber Security provides a sentiment-based measure of the cyber security risk to corporate, industrial, and governmental entities.